 Dr. Heineman is also author of the book Thinking About Video Games: Interviews With the Experts (Indiana University Press, 2015), which combines interviews and critical essays to offer insights into the past, present, and future of video games, the field of Game Studies, and the video game industry.
 He was recently featured on NPR’s “Pop Life” podcast, discussing some of this research.
 He is also co-author (with Barbara Warnick) of Rhetoric Online: The Politics of New Media (Peter Lang, 2012), which considers the impact of digital technologies in both electoral politics and activist movements.

-Dr. Heineman’s scholarship has focused on topics such as virtual reality, film, public memory, pedagogy, and gender.
-Dr. Heineman also has research interests in visual rhetoric, the rhetoric of science and technology, and narrative theory.
+Dr. Heineman’s scholarship has also focused on topics such as public memory, film, virtual reality, pedagogy, and gender.
+Dr. Heineman has research interests in visual rhetoric, the rhetoric of science and technology, and narrative theory.
 He has published essays and other original work in scholarly journals such as New Media and Society and The Journal of Games Criticism and on popular media sites like Kotaku and The Solute.
 He has served as a reviewer for highly regarded journals including The Western Journal of Communication, New Media and Society, and Communication Quarterly and for organizations such as the National Endowment for the Humanities (USA) and the Royal Society of New Zealand Te Apārangi.

 Dr. Heineman teaches courses such as New Media and Visual Culture, Community Leadership, Introduction to Game Studies, Rhetorical Criticism, Understanding Social Influence (rhetorical theory), Gender Issues in Communication, Persuasion in Popular Film, and Issue and Image Campaigns.
 He teaches introductory courses such as Communication in Everyday Life and Public Speaking and has also taught two interdisciplinary courses – The Art, History, and Culture of Video Games and Prison Scholarship (the latter of which is taught at The State Correctional Institute at Mahanoy).